sbernasek/flyqma/docs/source/start.rst

 Getting Started
 ===============

 The fastest way to familiarize yourself with **Fly-QMA** is to start with a working example.
-We recommend starting with the `FlyQMA Tutorial <https://github.com/sebastianbernasek/flyqma/tutorial.ipynb>`_.
+We recommend starting with the Fly-QMA `Tutorial <https://github.com/sebastianbernasek/flyqma/blob/master/tutorial.ipynb>`_.

 Additionally, we suggest reading the sections below before working with your own microscopy data.